 "The best feature for me is sending an invoice with a ‘Pay Now’ button.
 Clients can pay by card, bank transfer, or Direct Debit straight from their phone.
 It’s made a huge difference in getting paid on time." — Lenah Oduor

-Some firms also use QR codes on invoices that take clients directly to a secure payment page, removing barriers to action.
+Some firms also use QR codes on invoices that take clients directly to a secure payment page, removing barriers to action and streamlining the invoice payment process.

 4. Offer flexible payment plans For larger invoices, some clients might struggle with cash flow.
 Instead of waiting for late payments, offer them split payment options .